lilyhlou/own-up/README.md

 # Rate Quote Coding Challenge for Own Up

 This project was created for [Own Up](ownup.com)'s coding challenge.
-The goal was to create a UI to show users (people looking for home loans) quotes from multiple lenders using data from Own Up's API based on a user's custom information.
+The goal was to create a UI to show users (people looking for home loans) quotes from multiple lenders using data from Own Up's API based on a user's custom information, such as loan amount and credit score.

 (insert screenshot of app)
 ### Technologies Used